jennnico/PortfolioPage/README.md

 Simple portfolio page using HTML and CSS.
 Currently updating with ReactJS.

-5/31/2018

-Skeleton of the portfolio page, using some react components.
-Buttons are working.
-Design and layout need attention.

-6/4/2018

-Cleaned up portfolio page.
 ReactBootstrap used to create a Grid, Row, and Col, so text and photo appear side-by-side.
+CSS @keyframes used to make photo fade-in.
+Opacity of the content is set to 0 on page load, then 1 the first time the user clicks.

+Areas for improvement: make the text fade-in and fade-out each time the user clicks using ReactCSSTransitionGroup